oqolarte/oblong/content/project/server.md

 ### Set up wi-fi and ethernet networks

-Before doing anything else, it's important to be connected to the internet.
+Before doing anything else, it's important to be connected to the internet.[^catch22]
 This is to update any firmwares (using `fw_update`) and patches (using `syspatch`).

+[^catch22]: Note that you might encounter a problematic situation in which you need to install the firmware, e.g. for your wifi card, but you need a working network connection to do that.
+A workaround is discussed in the following sections.

 #### Ethernet
 Most OpenBSD developers recommend using ethernet if it's available.